Gowtham-app-developer/Kotlin-Interview-Questions/README.md

 ## Why Kotlin

-- To Avoid NullPointer Exception.
+- To Avoid NullPointer Exception (i.e.) It provides Null Safety.
-- It Supports Immutability (i.e.) We can use val and var.
+- It Supports Immutability (i.e.) We can use val.
 - It Supports Oops concepts.
 - It Supports Functional Programming (i.e.) Can pass Function as parameter to another function or Function can return another function.
 - Write only Less Code (i.e.) It Reduces a lot of Boilerplate Code.